hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

 .. note::

-  * Any introspection queries that your client apps require will have to be explicitly added to the allow-list to allow running them.

-  * The allow-list validation will not be enforced for the ``admin`` role.
+  The allow-list validation will not be enforced for the ``admin`` role.

 Recommended usage
 -----------------